atyvaert/ML--predicting-hotel-prices/README.md

 2.2.3 XGBOOST
 XGBoost is a highly scalable implementation of gradient boosted decision trees.
-To maximize the performance of our model hyperparameter tuning (adaptive CV) was performed, which resulted in the following parameters:
+To maximize the performance of our model hyperparameter tuning was performed, which resulted in the following parameters:
 - nrounds: 775
 - max_depth: 10
 - eta: 0.1095579